mineheber/SQL-Portfolio/README.md

 # SQL PORTFOLIO

-This repository contains examples of SQL queries for diverse cases throught out my work.
+This repository contains examples of SQL queries for diverse cases throughtout my work.

 ### SQL - With Function